Publishing-Industry

 Associating your name with other influential writers helps your professional image in the industry (as I’ve mentioned previously).

 Having your own publishing company has many benefits, including control over your book marketing that lets you expand your author brand in the desired direction.
+Partnering with a business growth agency can also enhance your marketing efforts, providing tailored strategies that align with your vision and help elevate your brand's presence in the market.

 5. Tax benefits